balab2020/js-functional-programming/README.md

   - [x] I am done with theoary, lets talk about real time examples.

- ## Functional programming with JavaScript

-Javascript is well known interpreted programming language and changed the software industry lot in 2018.
-Everything is a function in javascript.
-It has new API methods which extends jsvascript to support functional programming.

-Before starting functional programming with javascript.
-Lets get familiarize with new API methods in javascript.
+ ## Process collection in JS : Advanced JS programming

+Javascript supports new prototype methods with Array which helps to implement functional programming without using any frameworks.
+We will understand few them here before starting with functional programming with javscript.

 Array.prototype methods
 - reduce